 Hiding the diagnosis of autism might get you into a job, but the autistic traits may soon get you fired.
 I believe that we should focus on how to stay in the job, not getting in through the interview.
 I will present a general overview of how to stay employed below.
-It is definitely oversimplified and has a negative and materialistic bias.
+It is oversimplified and has a materialistic bias.
 However, this was what I wished someone would tell me years ago.

 What it means to work

 Work is not a simple process of going to the office, typing on the computer and then collecting a paycheck at the end of the month.
 Don’t think because you are smart in computers or good with technical skills, then people must hire you.
 The key to being hired is:

 - Do the unpleasant things that your boss does not want to do by himself/herself

 - Let your boss feel that you are giving back more than what the company pays you

 - Never challenge or threaten your boss’ interests or authority

 - Impress your boss’ superiors by showing that he does the above 3 things

 You are hired only because you can help your boss with work that he does not want to spend effort on or that he cannot do.
 Your boss may want a website he cannot make or buy food that he will rather not spend time queuing.
 So, you do it and do it the way that he likes.
 This is what your boss wants, and this may be the only point that he tells you explicitly.